 Father: George VI.
 Mother: Elizabeth Bowes-Lyon.

 Famous for: Being a good egg.
-Britain’s present queen has reigned longer than any other previous British monarch and she enjoys enormous respect and admiration around the world.
-She married her cousin, Philip Mountbatten (the Duke of Edinburgh 1921-2021), on 20 November 1947 and they had four children: Charles, Prince of Wales; Anne, Princess Royal; Andrew, Duke of York; and Prince Edward.
+Queen Elizabeth II reigned longer than any other previous British monarch and enjoyed enormous respect and admiration around the world.
+She married her cousin, Philip Mountbatten (the Duke of Edinburgh 1921-2021), on 20 November 1947 and they had four children: Charles III; Anne, Princess Royal; Andrew, Duke of York; and Prince Edward, Earl of Wessex.
 She is viewed as the model constitutional monarch, was hugely respected around the world and loved by many.
 Her reign saw the transformation of Britain, including the completion of the transformation of the British Empire into the Commonwealth, a voluntary association of 53 independent and equal sovereign states.
-As well as being hereditary Head of State of the United Kingdom, Queen Elizabeth is Head of State of 15 other Commonwealth Nations: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, the Solomon Islands and Tuvalu.
+As well as being hereditary Head of State of the United Kingdom, Queen Elizabeth was Head of State of 15 other Commonwealth Nations: Antigua and Barbuda, Australia, the Bahamas, Barbados (until 2021), Belize, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, the Solomon Islands and Tuvalu.